-Minor violations listed below are not exhaustive and are subject to change at any time at the discretion of the Administration.
+The minor violations list below is not exhaustive and subject to change at any time at the discretion of the Administration.
 Different violations carry different conduct points ranging from 1 to 3.

-Offense Description Max Point 1.01 Backpacks Bringing backpacks to classroom or cafeteria.
-1 1.02 Chewing gum Chewing gum.
+Offense Description Max Point 1.00 Toys/Play Items Bringing toys, stuffed animals, dolls, toy cars, and other play items to school 1 1.01 Line Breaking Breaking out of place or cutting in front of another student when class is lined up inside or outside of the school building 1 1.02 Chewing gum Chewing gum.
 1 1.03 Dress code Violation of the Uniform Dress Code 1 1.04 Eating or drinking in unauthorized areas Eating or drinking in unauthorized areas.
 1 1.05 No Agenda Not having agenda during school hours.
 1 1.06 Refusing to participate in learning Refusing to participate in learning: sleeping or not participating, etc.) 1 1.07 Unprepared for class Unprepared for class - not bringing the needed materials described in the course syllabus to class each day.
 1 1.08 Body Art Any body art on to include but not limited to temporary tattoos, marker paintings, etc. are not allowed.
 Student will not be permitted to go the class until cleaned.
-1 1.09 Behavior That Puts Safety at Risk Behavior That Puts Safety at Risk 2 1.10 Cafeteria misconduct Cafeteria misconduct (loud talking, being out of seat, cutting in line, failure to clean up after oneself, loitering, etc.) 2 1.11 Classroom Disruption Any other minor act of misconduct which interferes with the orderly operation of the classroom including but not limited to excessive or disruptive talking, throwing objects, verbal exchanges, arguing, passing notes.
+1 1.09 Behavior That Puts Safety at Risk Behavior That Puts Safety at Risk 2 1.10 Cafeteria misconduct Cafeteria misconduct (loud talking, being out of seat, playing with/throwing food, cutting in line, failure to clean up after oneself, loitering, etc.) 2 1.11 Classroom Disruption Any other minor act of misconduct which interferes with the orderly operation of the classroom including but not limited to excessive or disruptive talking, throwing objects, verbal exchanges, arguing, passing notes.
 2 1.12 Failure to follow directions.
 Failure to follow directions: Insubordination, refusal or failure to comply with a direction or an order from a school employee.
 2 1.13 Hall disruptions Hall disruptions (including but not limited to yelling, shouting, screaming, banging on lockers, and/or running) 2 1.14 Horseplay Horseplay, roughhousing, wrestling, pushing, scuffling, clowning, or acting out.
 2 1.15 Tardiness Repeated late arrival to school or class.
-1 - 2 1.16 Disrespectful or rude behavior Disrespect: Conduct or behavior that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
+1 1.16 Disrespectful or rude behavior Disrespect: Conduct or behavior that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
 This may include, but is not limited to, teasing, name calling, gossiping, spreading or starting rumors, and purposely embarrassing or humiliating another student.
-3 1.17 Vulgar, unprofessional language Profane, Obscene, or Abusive Language/ Materials: The use of either oral, written or bodily language (including designations, abbreviations that connote offensive meaning), electronic messages, computers, gestures, objects, or pictures which are disrespectful or socially unacceptable and which tend to disrupt the school environment, a school function, or an extracurricular/co-curricular activity.
-3
+3 1.17 Vulgar, unprofessional language Profane, Obscene, or Abusive Language/ Materials: The use of either oral, written or bodily language (including designations, abbreviations that connote offensive meaning), electronic messages, computers, gestures, objects, or pictures which are disrespectful or socially unacceptable and which tend to disrupt the school environment, a school function, or an extracurricular/co-curricular activity 3

-Repetitive minor violations recorded in the Conduct Log will result in student being classified as Chronic Disciplinary Problem Student.
-Appropriate support will be provided to resolve the behavior issues within the Behavioral Leadership Team problem solving framework.
-However, the principal may refer the chronic disciplinary students to the School Board to be expelled from the school to protect the learning environment of other students at any time during the process.
+Repetitive minor violations recorded in the Conduct Log will result in student being classified as a Chronic Disciplinary Problem Student.
+Appropriate support will be provided to resolve the behavior issues within the Multi-Tiered System of Supports team (MTSS) problem solving framework.
+However, the principal may refer chronic disciplinary students to the School Board to be expelled from the school to protect the learning environment of other students at any time during the MTSS process.